7 Best Kauai Snorkeling Spots

 *Kid Friendly *Outdoor Showers *Public Restrooms *Picnic Tables *Kid Friendly

-Anini Beach is a lovely strip of sand that offers very good Kauai snorkeling.
-There are also several facilities to make your time at the beach that much more relaxing.
-You can bring lunch, walk beneath the huge shady trees, or watch the small boats come in and out of the water at the boat ramp!
+Anini Beach is a lovely strip of sand that offers very good snorkeling on Kauai.
+There are convenient amenities to make your time at the beach that much more relaxing.
+Bring lunch, walk beneath the huge shady trees, or watch the small boats come and go at the boat ramp.
 This beach is kid-friendly, especially in the area to the left, away from the boats.
 Unlike most north shore beaches, the water here is usually calm all year long.
-Check kauaiexplorer.com for daily ocean conditions straight from the lifeguards.
-That site updates each morning around 9:00 am.

 Anini’s coral reef is chock full of beautiful fish and sea turtles.
 You will see surgeonfish, unicornfish, and Moorish idol.
 There are humuhumunukunukuapua’a cruising around.
 Eels peer from their dens or swim out from coral crevices to go hunting.
 You might even see a gigantic manta ray or a teeny tiny seahorse hanging in the water nearby!
 How cool would that be?
 As always, respect the wildlife and the coral reef they depend on.
 Do not touch anything while Kauai snorkeling, and give the turtles 30 feet of space to swim as they please.
 Mahalo!

-When you are ready to get in, walk down the beach to the left, and enter the water just off the campgrounds.
+When you are ready to jump in, walk down the beach to the left, and enter the water just in front of the campgrounds.
 It is sandy and shallow here.
 For the best fish viewing, swim about 60 yards out to the reef.
-The water gets deeper as you go farther, to a maximum of about 30 feet.
-Enjoy yourselves out there, and make sure to keep some energy in reserve for the return trip.
+The water gets deeper the farther you go, to a maximum of about 30 feet.
+Enjoy yourselves out there, and make sure to reserve some energy for the return trip.
 If you’re just getting used to swimming and snorkeling, you may want to stay in the shallows just off the beach.
-The water is beautiful there, and you will see some fish.
-When you’re in shallow water and you need to take a break, you can touch the sandy bottom!
+The water is beautiful there, and you will still see some fish.
+When you’re in shallow water and you need to take a break, you can easily touch the sandy bottom!
 While swimming, pay attention to the boats getting in and out at the boat ramp.

 Anini Beach Snorkel Rentals